-The posterior mean of ν is around 23 for the RSVt and RSVskt models, which implies that the fat tail is mostly explained by the stochastic volatility component.
+The posterior mean of ν is around 23 for DJIA and it is around 30 for Nikkei 225, which implies that the fat tail is mostly explained by the stochastic volatility component.
 The large value of ν is not consistent with the previous studies.
 For example, Nakajima and Omori (2012) estimate the SV model with the GH skew Student's t-distribution and report that the posterior mean of ν is around 13 for the S&P500 returns from January 1970 to December 2003.
 We attribute such a difference to the persistence of the return shock in the data.
 The data in Nakajima and Omori (2012) contains a quite large but temporal shock, Black Monday shock in 1987, whereas our dataset contains the Lehman crisis, which persists for relatively longer period as shown in Figure 1.
 As a result, the temporal shock in the former data is explained by the small value of ν while the persistent shock in the latter is explained by the stochastic volatility component.

-The parameters in the RV equation (18) are qualitatively similar among models.
+The parameters in the RV equation (18), ξ and σ{η} , are almost same among models using the same data.
 The posterior means of ξ are negative and the credible intervals do not contain zero for all models, showing the downward bias of the RK mainly due to the non-trading hours.